 As a definition, an ICO is an initial public offering (IPO) that relies on blockchain technology instead of the traditional trading platforms.

-.
 Our company registration advisors in Norway can handle the incorporation procedure on behalf of investors.

 Special regulations applicable to ICOs in Norway